tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

   return binary_search_rec(x, v, 0, v.size());
 }
 ```
-The code is similar in length and complexity to the non-recursive version, and is quite efficient (especially if [[tail call elimination]] is applied).
+The code is similar in length and complexity to the non-recursive version, and is quite efficient (especially if [[tail call elimination]] is used).

 Binary search has a lot of little details that are easier to get wrong, and so it is important to test it carefully:
 ```cpp